-Interesting set of 5 comparative charts of the Mountains & Rivers of the World, presented here in a relatively scarce vertical format and organized by continent.
+Interesting set of five comparative charts of the mountains and rivers of the world presented here in a relatively scarce vertical format and organized by continent.

 Alvin Jewett Johnson (1827 - 1884) was an American map publisher.
 Born in Wallingford, Vermont, he received only a basic public education, but he still served as a school teacher for several years before moving to Richmond, Virginia and, in 1857, New York City.
 Johnson also worked as a book canvasser for the map publisher J.H.
 Colton.